 Also in Town Portal you can find a lot of information about interesting places to visit in town!

-You want to place information about your Business on the Town Portal or you want us to change the information or find an mistake.
-We will be glad if you let us know.
+You want to place information about your Business on the Town Portal, or you want us to change the information or find a mistake.
+I will be glad if you let me know.

 – Town Portal